Pythoript/Download-Chess-Life-Magazine/README.md

 2. Download a compatible version of [ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/)

-3. Update `CHROME_PATH`: Path to your Chrome executable.
+3. Update `CHROME_PATH` to your Chrome executable.
 4. Set `CHROME_DRIVER_PATH` to your ChromeDriver executable.
 5. Optionaly set `DOWNLOAD_DIR`